AVSLab/basilisk/docs/source/Support/User/bskReleaseNotes.rst

     - GPU based methods to evaluate solar radiation pressure forces and torques
     - atmospheric drag evaluation using multi-faceted spacecraft model
     - upgrading :ref:`vizInterface` to support showing info panels and HUD multiple spacecraft with thruster
-    - working on a new, faster, more capable, more robust and just plain awesome new build system
     - working on a new messaging system that is much faster to log, avoids ever connecting to the wrong message type, etc.

 Version |release|